guillainbisimwa/Splasheroo-doc/source/includes/main.md

 </aside>

-## Get all bookings
+## List all bookings

-> Get all bookings saved in our database,
+> Get all bookings saved in GSMTASKS,

 ```javascript
 import axios from "axios";